uw-drupal/uw/README.md

 #### Using `menu_block` block in the Dropdowns region

 It is possible to use `menu_block` blocks for your dropdown menu instead.
 Uncheck "Main Menu" under appearance settings to prevent double display of the menu.
-Then, configure your `menu_block` block to display in the *Dropdowns* region.
-Find your block's $delta (configure page has link `admin/structure/block/manage/menu_block/$delta/configure`)

-Finally, run `drush vset dropdown_menu_block_delta $delta` which will manually set your preference to theme that specific menu block as a bootstrap dropdown.

 ### Expanded Footer Menu